jsavatgy/tau-city/README.md

 ![Picture 3](tau-city-set3-100x100h7.png)

 A gray scale image (`set4`).
-By default only decimals are shown and the integer part is ignored, but it can be included with the `--ones` flag:
+By default only decimals are shown and the integer part is ignored, but it can be included with the flag `--ones`:

 ```
 $ runhaskell tau-html-img-opts.hs --scheme=set4 --ones --height=30 >tau-city-set4-ones-h30.html